NIKKI GAMER, CRS

 WHAT YOU CAN DO:

-ADVOCATE: Sign this action alert urging your legislators to suspend the refugee executive order.
+ADVOCATE: Sign this action alert urging your legislators to protect humanitarian and development assistance.

 PURCHASE: Support businesses, like Prosperity Candle, that employ refugees.